sablier-labs/sabvm/documentation/src/crates/revm/journaled_state.md

 [EIP-658](https://eips.ethereum.org/EIPS/eip-658) replaced the intermediate state root field in the receipt with a status code that indicates whether the top-level call of the transaction succeeded or failed.
 The status code is 1 for success and 0 for failure.

 This EIP affects the JournaledState module, as the result of executing transactions and their success or failure status directly influences the state of the blockchain.
-The execution of state-modifying methods like `initial_account_and_code_load`, `selfdestruct`, `sstore`, and `log` can result in success or failure, and the status needs to be properly reflected in the transaction receipt.
+The execution of state-modifying methods like `initial_account_and_code_load`, `sstore`, and `log` can result in success or failure, and the status needs to be properly reflected in the transaction receipt.

 #### Rationale